Suggester/Documentation/staff/mark.md

 # Command: mark
 ---
 ### Description
-Use this command to edit a suggestion's status
+Use this command to edit a suggestion's status.

 ### Usage
 Use `.mark [suggestion ID] (status) (comment)`